Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## Add React to the Project

-You’ve got a new, empty folder we’ve opened in VS Code.
-You have a `.gitignore` file and a `readme` in here because we connected the project with a git repository.
-We’re not going to use those files and you can ignore them.
+You’ve got a new, empty folder you’ve opened in VS Code.
+You have a `.gitignore` file and a `readme` in here because you connected the project with a git repository.
+You’re not going to use those files and you can ignore them.

-We don’t need to do any configuration to make it work, because we’re using `Parcel`.
-We do need to add React to our project.
+You don’t need to do any configuration to make it work, because you’re using `Parcel`.
+You **do need** to add React to your project.

-Open your terminal in VS Code and  it will open in the current working directory of our project.
-From here, we’re going to complete three steps to get our project up and running with everything we need:
+Open your terminal in VS Code and it will open in the current working directory of your project.
+From here, you’re going to complete three steps to get your project up and running with everything you need:

-1. Initialize our project
+1. Initialize your project

 2. Add the React dependencies

-3. Add a shortcut script to build and run our code
+3. Add a shortcut script to build and run your code

 ### Initialize the Project

-The first step is to initialize our project with a `package.json` file.
+The first step is to initialize your project with a `package.json` file.
 Run the command:

 `npm init -y`

-We add the `-y` flag which will automatically answer `yes` to all the initialization questions; ‘who's the author?’, ‘what's the license?’, and questions we don’t care about for our example.
+Add the `-y` flag which will automatically answer `yes` to all the initialization questions; ‘who's the author?’, ‘what's the license?’, and questions you don’t care about for our example.

 ### Add React Dependencies

-Next, we're going to add `React` to the project.
-There are two packages we need; `React`, and `React DOM`. `React` is the star of the show and includes the core `React` library. `React DOM` is a secondary package responsible for rendering  `components` to the `DOM` in the browser.
+Next, you're going to add `React` to the project.
+There are two packages you need; `React`, and `React DOM`. `React` is the star of the show and includes the core `React` library. `React DOM` is a secondary package responsible for rendering  `components` to the `DOM` in the browser.

 Back in your terminal type the following command to add both packages to the project: